-Students will require an Apple ID to get access to school materials (prescribed apps, documents, textbooks and course work), but this can be set up and controlled by the parent if preferred.
+Students will require their own Apple ID to get access to school materials (prescribed apps, documents, textbooks and course work), but this can be set up and controlled by the parent if preferred.
 It does not require credit card details for this purpose unless you wish to purchase apps.
-View more details here.

 Minimum requirements of the iPads are:

-It must be a full sized iPad (4th generation or the iPad Air) i.e. it must NOT be an iPad Mini or an iPad 1 (no camera).
-While the iPad 2 will work with iOS 7, all features may not be accessible on the iPad
+It must be a full sized iPad (5th generation or higher) i.e. it must NOT be an iPad Mini as they are not compliant with NAPLAN requirements

 NOTE: You may choose to use an existing iPad or upgrade to newer device when it suits, however, in making this decision there are a number things to consider:

-- 16GB of memory may fill quickly and iPad memory cannot be added.
+- 16GB/32GB of memory may fill quickly and iPad memory cannot be added.

 - iPad mini is NOT suitable to an educational environment